Twins born from embryos frozen nearly 30 years ago break record

 Lab Supervisor and Senior Embryologist Sarah Atkinson said unfreezing 30-year-old embryos can be tricky.

-“With the Ridgeway’s embryos, since they were frozen so long ago, almost 30 years ago, they were frozen through a process called slow freezing.”
+“With the Ridgeway’s embryos, since they were frozen so long ago, almost 30 years ago, they were frozen through a process called slow freezing,” Atkinson said.

 “Not many people can say you’re world record-breaking.
-So I’m honored to be here and be a part of it and help the ridgeways add to their family,” said Atkinson.
+So I’m honored to be here and be a part of it and help the Ridgeways add to their family,” Atkinson added.

 Now the Ridgeways have two new record-breakers to add to their family.